joe-singh/joe-singh.github.io/index.md

 and geopolitics.

 When not doing any of the above, I am usually trying to learn a new language.
-I am also always looking out for amazing kebabs, so if you know where to get some or want to discuss physics, you can get in touch with me [here](mailto:joesingh@stanford.edu). or follow me on Twitter.
+I am also always looking out for amazing kebabs, so if you know where to get some or want to discuss physics, you can get in touch with me [here](mailto:joesingh@stanford.edu) or follow me on Twitter.

 <a href="https://twitter.com/SinghJyotirmai?ref_src=twsrc%5Etfw" class="twitter-follow-button" data-show-count="false">Follow @SinghJyotirmai</a><script async src="https://platform.twitter.com/widgets.js" charset="utf-8"></script>